triplepoint/web_development_vm_how_to/docs/development_vm.md

 git config --global user.name "Your Name Here" git config --global user.email "your_email@youremail.com"
 ```
-If you're using Github, it's likely you'll want to set up an SSH key for this machine.
-For more information, see [Github's documentation on SSH keys][github_ssh].
+If you're using GitHub, it's likely you'll want to set up an SSH key for this machine.
+For more information, see [GitHub's documentation on SSH keys][github_ssh].

 ### Fetch This Documentation